felipe2008pg1/felipe2008pg1/README.md

 - Python Back-end Developer | Systems Development Student.

-_I am a developer focused on building logical and efficient solutions using **Python** and others with the help of JavaScript for the front end **(the base remains in Python)**.
+_I am a student and developer focused on building logical and efficient solutions using **Python** and others with the help of JavaScript for the front end **(the base remains in Python)**.
 With a solid background in administrative and accounting routines, I bring a sharp business perspective to software development, prioritizing organization, process automation, and data integrity._

 ---